canonical/checkbox/checkbox-ng/docs/author/provider-template.rst

     Inside the ``jobs/`` directory you will find several files that define a number of "jobs" (more than one job per file actually).
-A job, in PlainBox parlance, is the smallest piece of executable test code.
+A job, in Plainbox parlance, is the smallest piece of executable test code.
 Each job has a name and a number of other attributes.

     Jobs can be arranged in lists, test plans if you will that are known